samueltezera28/LGMVIP-Web-03/README.md

-# Project A - Registration Form with Inline Data Display
+# Registration Form with Inline Data Display

 Welcome, This is a simple web project that demonstrates the creation of a registration form using HTML, CSS, and JavaScript.
 The unique feature of this form is that it displays the entered data inline on the same page without requiring a separate page or server interaction.